CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/README.md

 # Specific instructions for the tHq analysis

+(First follow instructions for the general setup of CMGTools/TTHAnalysis, see the readme [here](https://github.com/stiegerb/cmgtools-lite))

 ### Add the remotes for Benjamin's repository and get the `tHq_80X_base` branch:

 ```